OpenResearchInstitute/pluto-tx-fm/README.md

 ./ssbuild.sh
 ./sweep-sine | ./pluto-tx-fm -f 436500000 -s 273000
 ```
-and observe the Pluto's transmit output on a spectrum analyzer tuned to 436.5 MH with a span of about 50 kHz.
+and observe the Pluto's transmit output on a spectrum analyzer tuned to 436.5 MHz with a span of about 50 kHz.
 You can try various command line arguments to pluto-tx-fm, but note that sweep-sine is hard-coded to a fixed sample rate of 273000 Hz.

 ![Basic test results](basic-test.jpg)